-All communications between a tenderer and the Contracting Authority during the tender process must be in writing (which includes email) - see section 2.1 of ITTW 1 and ITTW 2.
-They must also be between the tenderer's contact person and the Employer's contact person only - as stated in the Particulars to ITT 1 or ITT 2 or in any changed contact details notified by the Contracting Authority or the Contractor.
+All communications between a tenderer and the Contracting Authority during the tender process must be in writing (which includes email) - see section 2.1 of the relevant ITT.
+They must also be between the tenderer's contact person and the Employer's contact person only - as stated in the Particulars to the relevant ITT or in any changed contact details notified by the Contracting Authority or the Contractor.